rhk7913/archlinux.github.io/index.md

 # Installation

-**Note:** Always use the default option when running any commands, unless specified to use a different option!
+### Always use the default option when running any commands, unless specified to use a different option!

 ## Setup the virtual machine (VM) in VMware
 Open up VMware Workstation and locate "File" in the upper left hand corner.